• Share this on:

 Selling price including VAT from the retailer to the end consumer

-The FOB price of €10 includes the margins of the producer.
-These margins will depend on efficiency and the way in which prices are determined.
-Margins in the lower-end segment, in which large volumes are sold at low prices, are generally smaller than in the middle- and higher-end segments.
+The FOB price of €10 includes your margins.
+These depend on your efficiency and price setting.
+Margins in the lower segment are generally smaller than those in the middle/higher segments.

 Tips:

-• Research consumer prices in your target segment to determine your price and adjust your costs accordingly.
+• Study consumer prices in your target segment to determine your price and adjust your costs accordingly.
 The quality and price of your blankets and throws must match what is expected in your chosen target segment.

 Please review our market information disclaimer.